-- 1. Two letters of recommendation.

-- 2. Two samples of legal writing.
+- 1. Two samples of legal writing.

-- 3. Current resume.
+- 2. Current resume.

-- 4. Completion of program application.
+- 3. Completion of program application.

 NOTE: Director reserves the right to waive requirements in exceptional cases.
 LAW 470 may NOT be taken as an audit course or independent study course.
+A grade of Incomplete is not available for the paralegal internship.

-490 Coordinating Seminar (3)
+LAW 490 Coordinating Seminar (3)